cyw05073/PD2Mods/ArmorOverhaul/README.md

 - armortext.lua to lib/managers/localizationmanager

-Note: if you already use DMCWO (or another mod touching to localizationmanager), put the content of the method (all the armortext[...] = ...) into the corresponding script (in realnames.lua for DMCWO e.g.) and rename the armortext accordingly. armortext.lua is here to fill in the new stat names in the blackmarket.
+Note: if you already use DMCWO (or another mod touching to localizationmanager), put the content of the method (all the armortext[...] = ...) into the corresponding script (in realnames.lua for DMCWO e.g.) and rename the armortext accordingly. localizationmanager.lua (located in managers) is here to fill in the new stat names in the blackmarket, introduced with blackmarketgui.lua (located in managers/lua).
 Those two scripts are optional, but recommended.

 <h4>Known bugs</h4>